 League member, Paul Underhill age fifty, passed away September 19th.

 This second year climaxed with a picnic held at Colman Park with seventy-five persons attending.
 The league’s teams competed in one hundred and one softball games and ended the season with $801.18 in the league’s treasury.

 Dale Young and Weddle appeared on David Francis’s “55 and Growing” TV Program.

-League member Stan Hudson, age 54, passed away April 27th.
+League member Stan Hudson, age 54, passed away April 27.